 Once we were all settled in our seats, Ben schooled us on the history of po-boys.

-The po-boy is believed to be the creation of brothers, Benny and Clovis Martin, who offered the sandwiches to streetcar drivers who were striking in 1929.
+The po-boy is believed to be the creation of brothers Benny and Clovis Martin, who offered the sandwiches to striking streetcar drivers in 1929.

-Po-boys are served on Louisiana French bread and can be filled with just about anything.
+Po-boys are served on Louisiana French bread and can be filled with anything.
 They can be served cold or hot.

 At NOLA Poboys, cold options include roast beef, ham, turkey, and BLT (bacon, lettuce, tomato).